PhenoApps/Field-Book/docs/source/trait-numeric.rst

 Overview
 --------

 The numeric trait format is used for quantitative traits like yield and height.
-In addition the required trait name you can optionally set a default value and min and max values to prevent errors during collection.
-Text can be optionally added to the details section which will show up under the trait name on the collect page.
+Value minimum and maximums help reduce erros during collection.
+Details text is displayed under the trait name on the collect page.

 Creation
 --------